A nonamenable type $F_{\infty}$ group of piecewise projective homeomorphisms: Preliminaries

-Gromov gave the following characterization of $\textup{CAT}(0)$ cube complexes by combinatorial conditions on the links of vertices in \cite{Gromov}.
-A nice survey of these results can be found in \cite{BridsonH}.

-\begin{defn} A simplicial complex $Z$ is called a ``flag'' complex if any set $v_1,...,v_n$ of vertices of $Z$ that are pairwise connected by an edge span a simplex.
-This is also known as the ``no empty triangles'' condition. \end{defn}
+A simplicial complex $Z$ is called a ``flag'' complex if any set $v_1,...,v_n$ of vertices of $Z$ that are pairwise connected by an edge span a simplex.
+This is also known as the ``no empty triangles'' condition.
+Now we are ready to state the main definition.

 \begin{defn} A cube complex $X$ is said to be nonpositively curved if the link of each vertex is a flag complex. \end{defn}